 - Our literacy specialist and reading teachers provide students with extra help in reading and comprehension while providing support for the teachers.

-- A hot lunch is provided each day.
+- Breakfast and lunch is provided each day.
 Students have a choice from two different menu options.

 - Daybreak Elementary has a School Community Council comprised of neighborhood representatives, teachers and the principal.
 The group helps plan school wide projects and gives input on vital school issues.
 Meetings are held once a month.